matthiasn/octopress-blog/source/_posts/2014-01-24-scala-dot-js-and-reactjs.markdown

 + **ChangeAwareStack[T]** extends **scala.collection.mutable.Stack[T]** and takes a function that is called when the data on the stack changes.

-+ *push* and *pop* are overridden, calling the function each overrides plus additionally calling the onChange fucntions.
++ *push* and *pop* are overridden, calling the function each overrides plus additionally calling the onChange functions.

 + *peek* is just another name for *head*.

-+ Finally a companion object allows instantiation without uisng **new**.
++ Finally a companion object allows instantiation without using **new**.

 Functions from the **InterOp** object are then exported with specified names; this is in order to protect their respective names.
 Otherwise, the **[Google Closure Compiler](https://developers.google.com/closure/compiler/)** would rename them.
 Without exporting the functions, they would also not be publically accessible at all after the closure compiler optimization phase.